Gas industry of Iran

 There are no LNG projects in Iran due to both the technological and financial blockade of the country by Western countries and the growing domestic demand for gas.

-Export - import of pipeline ga
+Export - import of pipelined gas

 Iraq